glacials/twos.dev/src/cold/guide.md

    I'll see the red badge in my dock when I come up for air.
 If it's urgent, use the oncall flow.
    [More](img/guide-programmerinterrupted.png), [even more](http://www.paulgraham.com/makersschedule.html)
-4. **I prefer tickets (or similar) over Slack.** I'm forgetful.
-I curb this with [external brain](<https://en.wikipedia.org/wiki/External_memory_(psychology)>) tricks, but I can more easily regain context when information and discussion are concentrated in one place like a ticket or pull request.
-I practice inbox zero, so I promise you won't have to ping me to tell me about something already in my inbox.
-For code reviews I have a one business day SLA.
+4. **I prefer tickets to Slack.** I'm forgetful.
+I curb this with [external brain](<https://en.wikipedia.org/wiki/External_memory_(psychology)>) tricks, but I can more easily regain context when discussion is concentrated.
+I practice inbox zero, so you won't have to ping me about anything already in my inbox.
+I have a one business day SLA.
 6. **I focus on customer problems.** Even if a solution "feels right" be prepared for me to ask what customer problem it solves.
 7. **[Don't say hello](https://nohello.net/)**.